kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7862-cpu-startup-boost/README.md

         The new limit is calculated to maintain the container's original limit-to-request ratio, applied to the new boosted CPU request.
 In cases where this ratio cannot be established (e.g., if the original CPU limit was unspecified), the limit will not be changed by the boost.

-1. The VPA Updater monitors pods targeted by the VPA object and when the pod condition is `Ready` and `StartupBoost.CPU.Duration` has elapsed, it scales down the CPU resources to the appropriate non-boosted value.
+1. The VPA Updater monitors pods targeted by the VPA object and when the pod condition is `Ready` and `StartupBoost.CPU.DurationSeconds` has elapsed, it scales down the CPU resources to the appropriate non-boosted value.
 This "unboosting" resizes the pod to whatever the recommendation is at that moment.
 The specific behavior is determined by the VPA `updatePolicy`: